-- Form $11 Notice\ of\ Election\$ notice posted to advise voters of the candidates running and the date(s), time and place for voting opportunities. - Form 12 Information Sheet for Scrutineers handed out to the appointed scrutineers to advise them of their role. - Form 13 Oath of Scrutineer oath required to be taken by all scrutineers prior to entering a voting place. - Form 14 Ballots (Separate, Composite) format for printing of ballots.
-The SEO decides on whether to use separate or composite ballots. - Form 15 Directions for Voting posted in all voting places and voting compartments to instruct voters on how to vote. - Form 16 Oath of Voter oath required by voters who are challenged, where required under the regulation or where requested by an election official. - Form 17 Oath of Person Assisting a Voter oath required to be taken by a person assisting a voter prior to entering on their duties, other than an election official. - Form 18 Oath of Interpreter oath required to be taken by a person acting as an interpreter prior to entering on their duties, other than an election official. - Form 19 Application to Vote by Sealed Envelope used by those voters who are unable to vote at either an advance or regular voting opportunity. - Form 20 Instructions for Voting by Sealed Envelope part of the package sent to a voter eligible to vote by sealed envelope ballot. - Form 21 Voting by Sealed Envelope part of the package sent to a voter to vote by sealed envelope ballot. - Form 22 Ballot Account tally of ballots completed by the SEO. - Form 23 Statement of the Vote completed by the SEO following the count of the ballots and a copy sent to the PEO within two days of declaring the results. - Form 24 Statement of Official Results completed by the SEO after completing the tally and announcing the results.
-The SEO is to make the results publically available the next day and send a copy to the PEO within two days of declaring the results. - Form 25 Oath of Office for Members of Council oath required to be taken by an elected candidate before entering on their duties.
+Form $11 - Notice \ of \ Election}$ - notice posted to advise voters of the candidates running and the date(s), time and place for voting opportunities.

+Form 12 - Information Sheet for Scrutineers - handed out to the appointed scrutineers to advise them of their role.

+Form $13 - Oath \ of \ Scrutineer}$ - oath required to be taken by all scrutineers prior to entering a voting place.

+Form 14 - Ballots (Separate, Composite) - format for printing of ballots.
+The SEO decides on whether to use separate or composite ballots.

+Form 15 - Directions for Voting - posted in all voting places and voting compartments to instruct voters on how to vote.

+Form $16 - Oath \ of \ Voter}$ - oath required by voters who are challenged, where required under the regulation or where requested by an election official.

+Form 17 - Oath of Person Assisting a Voter - oath required to be taken by a person assisting a voter prior to entering on their duties, other than an election official.

+Form $18 - Oath \ of \ Interpreter}$ - oath required to be taken by a person acting as an interpreter prior to entering on their duties, other than an election official.

+Form 19 - Application to Vote by Sealed Envelope - used by those voters who are unable to vote at either an advance or regular voting opportunity.

+Form 20 - Instructions for Voting by Sealed Envelope - part of the package sent to a voter eligible to vote by sealed envelope ballot.

+Form 21 - Voting by Sealed Envelope - part of the package sent to a voter to vote by sealed envelope ballot.

+Form 22 - Ballot Account - tally of ballots completed by the SEO and attached to the voting record.

+Form 23 - Statement of the Vote - completed by the SEO following the count of the ballots and a copy sent to the PEO within two days of declaring the results.

+Form 24 - Statement of Official Results - completed by the SEO after completing the tally and announcing the results.
+The SEO is to make the results publically available the next day and send a copy to the PEO within two days of declaring the results.

+Form 25 - Oath of Office for Members of Council - oath required to be taken by an elected candidate before entering on their duties.
 This oath must be filed with the CAO.